PaperMC/docs/docs/paper/dev/api/scheduler.md

 :::info

 We use a try-finally block to ensure the task is scheduled again.
-Otherwise if the methods before scheduling the tasks would throw an exception the task would never be scheduled again.
+Otherwise if the methods before scheduling the task would throw an exception the task would never be scheduled again.

 :::